Genus Zero Kashiwara-Vergne Solutions from Braids: Genus Zero Kashiwara--Vergne Solutions

-\begin{prop} The symmetric sequence of free Lie algebras $\lie$ with the partial compositions above forms a linear operad, which can be lifted to $\ass$, and in turn descends to $\cyc$, such that the quotient map $\trace: \ass \to \cyc$ is a map of linear operads. \end{prop}
+\begin{prop} The symmetric sequence of free Lie algebras $\lie$ with the partial compositions defined above forms a linear operad.
+The same formulas endow the universal enveloping algebra $\ass$ and the vector space of cyclic words $\cyc$ with a linear operad structure, such that the quotient map $\trace: \ass \to \cyc$ is a map of linear operads. \end{prop}